utoni/nDPId/README.md

 ## Packet Events
-There are 2 events containing base64 encoded packet payload either belonging to a flow or not:
+There are 2 events containing base64 encoded packet payloads either belonging to a flow or not:

 1. packet: does not belong to any flow
-2. packet-flow: does belong to a flow e.g. TCP/UDP or ICMP
+2. packet-flow: belongs to a flow e.g. TCP/UDP or ICMP

 Detailed JSON-schema is available [here](schema/packet_event_schema.json)